 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk.
+Staff can call: 0800 028 0285 - line is available from 8:00 am to 8:00 pm, Monday to Friday and email: help@nspcc.org.uk.

-Whistle-blowing in respect of the Headteacher should be made to the Chair of the Governing Body - Maggie Carter mcarter@millwater.devon.sch.uk.
+Whistleblowing in respect of the Headteacher should be made to the Chair of the Governing Body - Andrew Gardner agardner@millwater.devon.sch.uk.

-28. Physical Intervention
+28 Physical Intervention

-We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person.
+We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimum force necessary to prevent injury to another person.